 The law school is an integral part of the University of Kansas, the state's flagship research institution and a member of the prestigious Association of American Universities (AAU).
-That connection makes possible joint degree programs with a dozen other professional schools and departments at KU.
+That connection makes possible joint degree programs with a wide range of other professional schools and departments at KU.

 Students must apply separately to the law school and the companion graduate program.